 - b.
 From the Amazon EC2 console, in the navigation pane, click Volumes. - c.
 In the list of volumes, right-click the volume, and then click Detach Volume.
 After the volume's status changes to available, proceed with the next step. - 10.
 Reattach the volume to the original instance as its root volume as follows: - a.
 Right-click the volume and then click Attach Volume. - b.
 In the Attach Volume dialog box, start typing the name or ID of the original instance in the Instances list, and then select the instance. - c.
 In the Device box, enter /dev/sda1. - d.
 Click Yes, Attach. - 11.
 Restart the original instance as follows: - a.
 In the navigation pane, click Instances. - b.
 Right-click the original instance and then click Start. - c.
 In the Start Instances dialog box, click Yes, Start. - 12.
 Retrieve the new default password as follows: - a.
 In the navigation pane, click Instances. - b.
 Right-click the original instance and then click Get Windows Password. - c.
-In the Retrieve Default Windows Administrator Password dialog box, click Browse, and then select the .pem file that corresponds to the key pair that you specified when you launched the instance.
+In the Retrieve Default Windows Administrator Password dialog box, click Browse, and then select the . pem file that corresponds to the key pair that you specified when you launched the instance.

-d.
+Amazon Elastic Compute Cloud User Guide for Microsoft Windows Configuring a Secondary Private IP Address d.
 Click Decrypt Password.
 You'll use the decrypted password to connect to the original instance using the local Administrator account.